Let’s Get Subliminal—

-Most of us have heard that Subliminal Messages are used for propaganda, to sell us things we don’t need and get us to agree with concepts we otherwise wouldn’t.
+Sure, subliminal messages affect each of us in uncanny and uncomfortable ways.
+They are used to sell us things we don’t need and get us to agree with concepts we otherwise wouldn’t.

 The subliminal catacombs of your deep-mind are where imagination thrives— where your fantasies, repressed thoughts, and forgotten memories live—where concepts take shape and ideas spark a flame.
 And most importantly they are where the mysterious sanctum of deep truth and the real you reside.